svoop/aipp/README.md

 ### Pry

 Pry is loaded with stack explorer support.
 Type `help` in the Pry console to see all available commands.
 The most useful command in the context of this gem is `up` which beams you one frame up in the caller stack.

+If the current context (`whereami`) is not displayed, you're not at the lowest stack, get there by typing `frame 0`.

 Note: It's not currently possible to use pry-byebug at this time since it [interferes with pry-rescue](https://github.com/ConradIrwin/pry-rescue/issues/71).